Education

 Looking at the blank canvas in front of me, I could see that the possibilities were endless, but the space was limited.
 So here are my top 5 tricks to creating a kick-butt infographic syllabus!”

-Piktochart has so many different options for templates, illustrations shapes, banners, and so on that, it’s a good idea to browse the options to get an idea of what suits you and your tastes!
+Piktochart has so many different options for templates, illustration shapes, banners, and so on that, it’s a good idea to browse the options to get an idea of what suits you!

 Piktochart separates a template into several boxes.
-Decide whether you want a theme or background for each box or if you want a common theme/background to run for the entire visual syllabus.
+Decide whether you want a theme or background for each box or if you want a common theme/background for the entire visual syllabus.

 I chose to do a different theme/background for each box as I enjoy mixing it up a little.

-Tip #3 – Set aside some time to create a masterpiece
+Tip #3: Set aside some time to outline & make a masterpiece

 I’m pretty sure Picasso didn’t paint the Mona Lisa in an hour, so don’t expect to have a perfect visual syllabus in an hour, either.

-You can make a super simple syllabus with some graphics in about an hour using Piktochart, but if you want to add links, graphics, fonts, and other cool stuff, you should set aside at least 2 hours to actually build your visual syllabus.
+You can make a simple syllabus with some graphics in about an hour using Piktochart, but if you want to add links, course resources, graphics, unique fonts, and other cool stuff, you should set aside at least 2 hours.

 Think about this question: who are you truly trying to reach with your infographic?

-Personally, I am doing this for my students.
-With this in mind, I designed my visual infographic to be mostly student-friendly.
-Instead of just making text boxes and charts with pretty backdrops, I included clipart and shorter chunks of text.
+Personally, I am doing this for my grade school students.
+With this in mind, I designed my visual infographic to be mostly grade-school student-friendly.
+Instead of just making text boxes and charts with pretty backdrops, I included clipart and shorter chunks of sample text.

-I also made sure to put the terminology in student-friendly terms.
-Of course, there are still parts that are directed towards parents, but for the most part, I designed my syllabus for my students.
-I wanted them to remember my syllabus for once!
+I also made sure to put the terminology in grade-level student-friendly terms.
+Of course, there are still parts that are directed toward parents, but for the most part, I designed my syllabus for my course students.

-The best advice I can give is to look over your old syllabus and pick the top 5 most important sections.
+My best advice is to review your old syllabus and pick the top five sections of importance.

 Don’t try to put too much into the infographic.
 Replace words with graphics when possible, or use graphics to accompany your writing to clarify meaning.